lytics/grid/README.md

 No matter how many processes are participating in the grid, only one leader actor is started per namespace, it is a singleton.
-The actor named "leader" is also special in that if the process currently running the leader dies, it will be started on another peer, if more than one peer is participating in the grid.
+The actor named "leader" is also special in that if the process currently running the leader dies, the leader will be started on another peer, if more than one peer is participating in the grid.

 ```go
 func main() {